katahiromz/XScreenSaverWin/README.txt

 !!!
 WARNING !!!
 ---------------

-You cannot install all the screensavers at once.
-There is limitation of the number of installable savers at once (limitation of Windows).
+You cannot install all the screensaver at once.
+You mayn't put so many .scr files in one folder directly.
+It fails .scr installation.
+There's limitation of Windows in the numbers of installables at once.

   ------------------------------------------------------------------------
   The XScreenSaverWin homepage